-Executive search has been around for a very long time, pretty much as long as executives themselves.
+Executive search has been around for as long as there have been executives.
 The sustained relevance of the executive search industry attests to the importance of services provided by head-hunters.

-Before we continue, perhaps we should define exactly what headhunters do.
+That being said, what exactly do headhunters do?
 What tasks do recruiters perform that organizations cannot perform in-house?
 How is a recruiter more effective than a well-placed “wanted” ad?

-By briefly describing the unique challenges of our work, I hope to give you a better overall grasp of what we do and how we do it.
+By briefly describing the unique challenges of our work, we hope to provide a better grasp of what we do and how we do it.

 Timing is Everything

-In recruiting for any industry, a zen-like synergy between several moving parts must occur in order to achieve success:
+In recruiting for any industry, a Zen-like synergy between several moving parts must occur to achieve success:

-The right person, in the right time and the right place.
+The right person, at the right time, at the right place.

-Over the years, we’ve encountered particular challenges in finding the right candidates at the right time.
-It’s the kind of stuff that makes you grit your teeth and, buckle-down and work twice as hard.
+Finding the right candidate at the right time is challenging.
+It’s the kind of stuff that makes you grit your teeth, buckle-down and work twice as hard.

-If you catch them too early, they don’t have enough senior experience.
-Too late, and you’re trying to drag the candidate along with the 10-ton weight of tenure benefits shackled to his/her ankle.
+If you catch them too early, they don’t have enough experience.
+Too late, and you’re trying to drag the candidate along with the 10-ton weight of seniority, benefits, tenure, etc.

-Senior researchers are especially unlikely to leave their position if they’ve spent years cultivating a steady stream of research funding and are either unable or unwilling to try to bring that funding with them.
+In addition, senior researchers are less likely to leave their position if they’ve spent years cultivating a steady stream of research funding and are either unable or unwilling to bring that funding with them to a new organization.

 The Business of Research

 Stop any person on the street and ask him where to find top-tier researchers and what will they say?
-9/10 times, he or she will tell you: “Why, to the university laboratories!”
+Nine times out of 10, you’ll hear: “Well, to the university research centers and laboratories!”
 And, usually they would be correct.

-However, in the world of private research, even someone with the most laudable academic credentials wouldn’t necessarily be suitable for the role of a Principal Investigator in a private firm.
+However, in the world of private sector research, even someone with the most laudable academic credentials wouldn’t necessarily be suitable for the role of Vice President of Research or Principal Research Scientist in a private firm.

 If recruiting senior researchers was like fishing, then the pool would be filled with tens of thousands of varieties of fish.
-As scientific research becomes increasingly broad, recruiting becomes harder.
-Job descriptions will generally contain a long list of criteria for the candidate that’s rarely easy to meet exactly.
+As social science research becomes increasingly broad, recruiting becomes harder.
+Job descriptions will generally contain a precise list of criteria that is challenging to find in one candidate.